 - 1. Conservative funds, with no equity exposure and a 100% share of bonds and money market instruments; - 2.
-Balanced funds with an equity share of up to 15% and a bonds and money market instrument share of at least 50%; in addition, a maximum of 15% of the funds' balances can be invested in equities; - 3.
-Active funds with an equity share (resp. investments in capital securities, alternative investment funds or such investment funds that may make investments in capital securities or other financial instruments of equivalent risk) of up to 50% and no limits on investments in bonds and money market instruments.
+Balanced funds with bonds and money market instrument share of at least 50%; in addition, a maximum of 15% of the funds' balances can be invested in equities; - 3.
+Active funds with an equity share (resp. investments in capital securities, alternative investment funds or such investment funds that may make investments in capital securities or other financial instruments of equivalent risk) of up to 75% (since 2018) and no limits on investments in bonds and money market instruments.